Adventures in Love & Birding

 Bad Vibes

 I am a fan of Paul Campbell so I thought I’d give this a re-watch, even though I didn’t remember being overly impressed the first time around.
 Paul was fine.
 Rachel, Rachel, Rachel.
 I used to like her all right.
 She used to be one of the go-to Hallmark actresses.
 The more I have seen her in recent years, the less I like her.
 She has a real stagey acting style.
 She says her lines like she knows there is an audience watching her.
-No matter what role she plays, beneath the smiles and niceness, she kind of comes across like she knows she is kind of superior to everyone else.
+Like she is an elementary teacher role-playing in front of her not too bright students.
 This is just the way she comes across to me.
 I know she has her fans, and that is fine.

 May 26, 2021